 The Flamborough and Filey Coast SPA represents the only English MPA supporting black-legged kittiwake numbers of international importance.
 This medium-sized gull nests throughout the protected area and can raise three chicks, although it is more common for two eggs to be laid.
-The intertidal wave-cut platforms are used as roosting sites by juveniles and large groups of seabirds loaf on the sea during the summer season.
+The intertidal wave-cut platforms are used as roosting sites by juveniles and large groups of seabirds float on the sea during the summer season.
 Kittiwakes have been recorded foraging more than 200km offshore where they feed on small fish gathered near the surface.

 Recent counts have indicated a significant decrease in the kittiwake population within the SPA.
 In 1987, approximately 83,700 pairs of kittiwakes were nesting around Flamborough Head.
-After an extreme low of 37,617 pairs in 2008, the population was counted at 51,372 pairs in 20172.
-This decrease is indicative of other North Sea kittiwake colonies, as the species is declining nationally.
-Reasons for this decline are currently unknown, however it has been linked to an increase in sea surface temperature reducing the availability of their main prey source (sandeels) (see Section 4.1.1).
+After an extreme low of 37,617 pairs in 2008, the population was counted at 51,372 pairs in 2017, followed by 44,574 pairs in 20222.
+This downward trend is indicative of other North Sea kittiwake colonies, as the species is declining nationally.
+Reasons for this decline are currently unknown, however it has been linked to an increase in sea surface temperature reducing the availability of their main prey source

+(sandeels) (see Section 4.1.1).
 This change in population size has been reflected in the 'unfavourable declining' SSSI condition assessment for supralittoral rock (see Section 1.3).
-Figure 1 illustrates the decline in kittiwake productivity, reaching a low of 0.51 chicks per pair at Flamborough Head in 20132.
+Figure 1 illustrates the general decline in kittiwake productivity, reaching a low of 0.51 chicks per pair at Flamborough Head in 2013, although recent years have been relatively stable2.